MrMosman/Simulation-Software/docs/manual.md

 ![layer menu](resources/layer_menu.png)

-5. Choose any of the catagories, i need Harbour
+5. Choose any of the categories, i need Harbor

 6. Select DepthsA\Harbour_Depth_area.
 >[!NOTE]
 >The program can only handle .shp data.
-However, that data is verstiale and comes in lots of options
+However, that data is versatile and comes in lots of options

 >[!TIP]
 > Try to use only data that ends in area ie. Harbour_Dredge_Area